AI-Based High-Resolution Forest Monitoring ongoing

 🔬 Project Description

-The AI4Forest project focuses on the preservation of ecosystems, particularly forests, as a key component of climate adaptation and protection strategies.
-Accurate and up-to-date information on forest health and carbon balance is essential to assess the current state of forests and implement effective countermeasures against deforestation.
-Advances in Earth observation and artificial intelligence have paved the way for automated forest monitoring using satellite data, along with radar and LiDAR data.
-However, existing forest maps often have low resolutions or cover limited areas.
-A global canopy height map at a 10 m resolution.
-AI4Forest brings together experts in artificial intelligence, applied mathematics, computer science, remote sensing, and climate change and is a collaboration between ZIB, LSCE, CNRS, WWU and TUM.
+The AI4Forest project brings together experts in AI, Applied Mathematics, Computer Science, Remote Sensing, and Climate Science, being a collaboration between ZIB, LSCE, CNRS, WWU and TUM.
 The project aims to develop scalable AI methods for forest monitoring and to efficiently and cost-effectively process large datasets.
-These advancements will enable the creation of detailed forest maps with high spatial and temporal resolution, down to individual trees and species, and allow for their weekly updates across Europe and globally.
+These advancements will enable the creation of detailed forest maps with high spatial and temporal resolution, down to individual trees and species, and allow for regular updates across Europe and globally.

 💬 Talks and posters